 Watch the video about how to create a strategic, template-based business plan document with your executive team:

 Learn how it works to create a strategic business plan that is founded on a standard template

 2. Company Mission Statement

 The company mission statement explains what your company is trying to accomplish.
-It may seem insignificant, but actually it’s not.
-It aids in two ways, first, the mission statement guides your employees to make the decisions that are in line with the company’s goal, and second, it’s inspires external parties such as partners, investors and customers to take the actions that you want.
+It may seem insignificant, but actually, it’s not.
+It aids in two ways, first, the mission statement guides your employees to make the decisions that are in line with the company’s goal, and second, it’s inspiring external parties such as partners, investors, and customers to take the actions that you want.

 The SWOT analysis, or analysis of strengths, weaknesses, opportunities, and threats, helps you to determine and choose the best opportunities to pursue to accomplish your business growth goals.

 A strategic plan is to chart out the best way to achieve desired goals.
 Strategies were originally planned to win wars in history and the practice has been only extended to business goals today.
 A king wanting to conquer a neighboring country will first estimate his Strength, say a bigger army backed by expert marksmen and cavalry, than the neighbor.
 Then he may assess his Weakness, maybe his army, though young, do not have any fighting experience and his marksmen are old and cannot stand a one-to-one fight.
 His next question will be when to attack and sudden illness of the neighboring king could throw an Opportunity to make his move.
 What if any other king attacks his country when he goes out to war will be a Threat.
 So to conquer his neighbor, the king will draw a Strategic Plan considering his Strength to utilize an Opportunity, reducing his Weakness and securing his country from any Threat.

 Similarly, all businesses to achieve their Goals should prepare a Strategic Plan only after considering their Strengths, Weaknesses, Opportunities, and Threats, which in short known as SWOT Analysis.
 While Strength and Opportunity would push you towards your Goals, Weakness and Threat may derail your plans.